MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_get_configuration.md

 ### -output-buffer

-The driver returns the feature and profile data in the buffer at <b>Irp-&gt;AssociatedIrp.SystemBuffer</b>.
+The driver returns the feature and profile data in the buffer at <b>Irp->AssociatedIrp.SystemBuffer</b>.
 The data begins with a header of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff554980">GET_CONFIGURATION_HEADER</a>.
 Feature data is reported in the space immediately following this header.
 Its size and formatting depend on which features are reported.

 ### -output-buffer-length

-<b>Parameters.DeviceIoControl.OutputBufferLength</b> in the I/O stack location indicates the size, in bytes, of the buffer, which must be &gt;= <b>sizeof</b>(GET_CONFIGURATION_HEADER).
+<b>Parameters.DeviceIoControl.OutputBufferLength</b> in the I/O stack location indicates the size, in bytes, of the buffer, which must be >= <b>sizeof</b>(GET_CONFIGURATION_HEADER).

 ### -in-out-buffer